carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 title: Packaging
 ---

-The new release candidate of kapp-controller adds new APIs to bring common package management workflows to a Kubernetes cluster.
+Release v0.20.0+ of kapp-controller adds new APIs to bring common package management workflows to a Kubernetes cluster.
 This is done using four new CRs:
 PackageRepository, PackageMetadata, Package, and PackageInstall, which are described further in their respective sections.

-We would love any and all
-feedback regarding these APIs or any documentation relating to them!
-(Ping us on Slack)

 ## Install

-These APIs are only available in the latest release candidate, so see the documentation on [installing the latest release candidate of kapp-controller](install-alpha.md) to get started.
+See the documentation on installing the [latest release of kapp-controller](install.md) to get started.

 ## Terminology